KendrickPC/LinuxServerConfiguration/lightsail.md

 # Amazon Lightsail

-Get started on Lightsail
-Get started on Lightsail
+## Get started on Lightsail
 We're recommending Amazon Lightsail for this project.
 If you prefer, you can use any other service that gives you a publicly accessible Ubuntu Linux server.
 But Lightsail works pretty well and it's what we've tested.

-There are a few things you need to do when you create your server instance.
+## There are a few things you need to do when you create your server
+instance.

 1. Log in!
 First, log in to Lightsail.
 If you don't already have an Amazon Web Services account, you'll be prompted to create one.